 Rose Hydrosol (aromatherapy)

-Rose essential oil is expensive, due to its necessity for literal tons of roses, but rose hydrosol is a cheaper alternative on the market that gives the same mental advantages as the concentrated oil.
+Rose essential oil is expensive, due to its necessity for literally tons of roses, but rose hydrosol is a cheaper alternative on the market that gives the same mental advantages as the concentrated oil.
 When practiced with aromatherapy, rose hydrosol can help dogs suffering from:

 A Well-Rounded Option